-The Himalayan cedar, scientifically known as Cedrus deodara, is a remarkable tree species that flourish in the western Himalayas.
+The Himalayan cedar, scientifically known as Cedrus deodara, is a remarkable tree species that flourishes in the western Himalayas.
 Revered for its grandeur and elegance, this evergreen conifer holds significant cultural, ecological, and economic value.

 The most striking feature of the Himalayan cedar is its dense, dark green foliage that remains vibrant throughout the year.
-It’s long and slender needles are arranged in clusters, giving the tree a soft and graceful appearance.
+Its long and slender needles are arranged in clusters, giving the tree a soft and graceful appearance.
 During spring, the Himalayan cedar adorns itself with delicate, light brown cones that mature and release their seeds over time.

 The practical uses of the Himalayan cedar are equally noteworthy.
 The wood of this tree is highly valued for its durability, fine grain, and resistance to decay.
 It is commonly employed in construction, furniture crafting, and the production of musical instruments.
 The wood’s aromatic properties also make it a popular choice for manufacturing incense and essential oils.
 Moreover, the resin obtained from the Himalayan cedar has long been used for its medicinal properties.
-Traditional Ayurvedic medicine utilises it to treat various ailments, including respiratory disorders, arthritis, and skin conditions.
+Traditional Ayurvedic medicine utilizes it to treat various ailments, including respiratory disorders, arthritis, and skin conditions.
 The essential oil derived from the tree is known for its soothing and calming effects, making it a sought-after ingredient in aromatherapy.

-Beyond its visual appeal, the Himalayan cedar plays a vital role in maintaining the fragile mountain ecosystems of the western Himalayas.The cedar forests are home to a rich biodiversity, providing habitats for a variety of plant and animal species.
+Beyond its visual appeal, the Himalayan cedar plays a vital role in maintaining the fragile mountain ecosystems of the western Himalayas.
+The cedar forests are home to rich biodiversity, providing habitats for a variety of plant and animal species.
 Its extensive root system aids in preventing soil erosion, preserving fragile mountain slopes, and maintaining the delicate balance of the ecosystem.
 However, the Himalayan cedar faces challenges due to deforestation and habitat loss, and unregulated logging and land conversion for agriculture pose significant threats to its survival.
 As we continue to face environmental challenges, the preservation of these forests becomes crucial for the well-being of our planet and future generations.

 The Travelling Jacket